vieiraa360/full_stack_project/README.md

 6. In the terminal:
-    `$ python manage.py migrate` - this will apply migrations to your local sqlite database `$ python manage.py createsuperuser` - this will create admin support `$ python manage.py runserver` - should say starting development server..
+    `$ python manage.py migrate` - this will apply migrations to the database `$ python manage.py createsuperuser` - this will create an administration user `$ python manage.py runserver` - this will run the project
-7. Go to your browser & type '127.0.0.1:8000' in the address bar
+7. Go to your browser and type '127.0.0.1:8000' in the address bar
-8. The App should run on your browser - note that there will be no products/blog posts as you are running off your own blank database
+8. The app will run on your browser
-9. Log in to the admin panel by going to '127.0.0.1:8000/admin' & log in using the credentials you created for the superuser
+9. Log in to the admin panel by going to '127.0.0.1:8000/admin' and log in using the superuser credentials
-10. You can add products from here
+10. You can manage the site from there

 ## Running the tests

-Automated tests can be viewed in the tests.py file within the separate Apps.
+The tests can be found in the tests.py file within the App folders.
-To run the tests, in your terminal navigate to the folder with your project in, activate your virtual environment and type:
+To run the tests, activate the virtual environment and type:

-`$ python manage.py test <app name>`
+`$ python manage.py test`